Skip to main content

 About the Bigeye Tuna

 The Bigeye Tuna is one of the most recognizable saltwater species in North American waters, classified scientifically as <em>Thunnus obesus</em>.
-It belongs to the Tuna group, most commonly found in deep offshore, night surface environments.
+It belongs to the Tuna group, most commonly found in deep tropical offshore environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 Habitat & Range

-Primary habitat: Deep Offshore, Night Surface.
+Primary habitat: Deep Tropical Offshore.

 The Bigeye Tuna thrives across a wide range of saltwater environments throughout North America.
 Seasonal movements are driven by water temperature — fish tend to move into shallower water during spring and fall feeding periods, and push deeper or seek cover during the heat of summer and cold of winter.
 Understanding these patterns is critical to locating fish consistently across the season.